Provable Convex Co-clustering of Tensors: Properties

 \begin{theorem} Suppose that \As{model} and \As{tuning} hold.
 The estimation error of $\Vhat{u}$ in \Eqn{primal_objective_vec} with uniform weights satisfies,

 with a high probability, where $C = 12c_0C_0^2$ is a positive constant, and $k_d$ is the true number of clusters in the $d$th mode. \end{theorem}

 \Thm{final_error} provides a finite sample error bound for the proposed CoCo tensor estimator.
 Our theoretical bound allows the number of clusters in each mode to diverge, which reflects a typical large-scale clustering scenario in big tensor data.
 A notable consequence of \Thm{final_error} is that, when $D \ge 3$, namely a higher-order tensor with at least 3 modes, the CoCo estimator can achieve estimation consistency along all the $D$ modes even when we only have one tensor sample.
+Here the sample size refers to the number of available tensor samples.
+In our tensor clustering problem, we only have access to one tensor sample.

 This property is uniquely enjoyed by co-clustering of tensor data with $D\ge 3$, and has not been previously established in the existing literature on vector clustering or biclustering.
 To see this, when $n_d$ are of the same order as $n_0$, and $k_d$ are of the same order as $k_0$, a sufficient condition for the consistency is that $n_0 \rightarrow \infty$ and $k_0 = o\big (n_0^{(D-2)/(D-1)}\big)$ up to a log term.
 When $D=3$, the CoCo estimator is consistent so long as the number of clusters $k_0$ in each mode diverges slightly slower than $\sqrt{n_0}$.
 Remarkably, as we have more modes in the tensor data, this constraint on the rate of divergence of $k_0$ gets weaker.
 In short, we reap a unique and surprisingly welcome ``blessing of dimensionality" phenomenon in the tensor co-clustering problem.